mayouni/stzlib/libraries/stzlib/doc/narrations/stzfunction-active-passive-negative-forms-narration.md

 ---

 ## Conclusion

 Softanza’s active, passive, and negative function forms exemplify its commitment to intuitive, natural language-inspired programming.
 By aligning function names and behaviors with linguistic patterns, Softanza simplifies code writing, enhances clarity, and empowers developers with greater control.

-As Softanza evolves, expanded support for these forms will further its mission of making programming as natural as thinking.
-Whether you’re modifying an object, creating a new one, or simplifying logical conditions, Softanza has you covered with its versatile and expressive design.